-The Physical Education (PE) programme aims to support the ethos of the school in educating students for life, creating a well rounded individual ready for the challenges of life after leaving Amery Hill School.
+The Physical Education (PE) programme aims to support the ethos of the school in educating students for life, creating well-rounded individuals ready to overcome any challenges they may face after leaving Amery Hill School.
 Students follow a programme of study intended to help develop physical, social and moral well-being.
-Students are offered a wide and varied curriculum with many different activities.
-Activities include football, rugby, hockey, netball, badminton, basketball, volleyball, orienteering, gymnastics, dance, cricket, tennis, athletics and rounders.
-Within PE, we provide the opportunity for students to take on different roles, coaching and teaching their peers on performance, paying particular attention to constructive feedback which is a significant part of the learning process.
-The PE staff have a range of experiences across a number of sports which allows the department to differentiate activities, allowing students of all abilities to achieve and reach their potential in sport.
+Students are offered a wide and varied curriculum covering many different activities.
+These include football, rugby, hockey, netball, badminton, basketball, volleyball, orienteering, gymnastics, dance, cricket, tennis, athletics and rounders.
+Within PE, we also provide the opportunity for students to take on different roles; coaching and teaching, umpiring and scoring and evaluating their own and others performance.
+The PE staff have a range of experiences across a number of sports which allows the department to differentiate activities, allowing students of all abilities to achieve and reach their full potential in sport.

-Students receive two lessons of core PE a week from Year 7 which continues through to Yr 11.
-Year 7 and 8 PE lessons are currently taught in tutor groups, while year 9 students are taught in ability based groups.
-Activities change every 3-4 weeks throughout the academic year and are also seasonal.
-Students are offered a wide and varied curriculum with many different activities.
-Students are encouraged to work both independently and in small groups to demonstrate and develop good teamwork and co-operation skills.
+Students receive two lessons of core PE a week from Year 7 which continues through to Year 11.
+Year 7 PE lessons are taught in pre-determined groups, while Year 8 and 9 students are taught in ability-based groups.
+Activities change every four weeks throughout the academic year.
+Lessons focus on increasing knowledge of rules and regulations, improving a range of skills in isolation and in adapted and full versions of the game and understanding and employing tactics.
+Students are encouraged to work both independently and in small groups to demonstrate and develop good teamwork, leadership and co-operation skills.

-As a school we are incredibly proud of lots of our students who have represented the school, district, county and at a national level in a range of sports.
-Our Year 11 Rugby team are the current Hampshire U16 Cup winners after retaining the trophy from 2015.
+As a school we encourage students to continue participating in clubs outside of school and to attend trials for higher level sport where appropriate.
+We are incredibly proud of many of our students who have represented the school, district, county and even at a national level in a range of sports.